Bismarck Tower (Freiburg im Breisgau): Design

-Oscar Geiges blueprint was based on the popular design concept Götterdämmerung by Wilhelm Kreis.
-This concept also included the plan to kindle a bonfire on top of all Bismarck towers on special occasions such as the 1st of April, Bismarcks birthday.
+Oscar Geiges' blueprint was based on the popular design concept Götterdämmerung by Wilhelm Kreis.
+This concept also included the plan to kindle a bonfire on top of all Bismarck towers on special occasions such as the 1st of April, Bismarck's birthday.
 A staircase to the tower was not implemented.
 An iron ladder is the only way to access the top of the tower or the fire pits.
 For this reason the originally planned use as a view point for tourists had to be abstained from.
 A relief of the Reichsadler by Anton Viesel and the crest of the House of Bismarck can be found on the city facing side of the tower.
 On the mountain facing side exists aside from the entrance also a memorial plaque.